 Marketware recently had an opportunity to welcome to the Healthcare Marketing & Physician Strategies Summit to Salt Lake City.
 As a result, increasing connection within the healthcare system has been on the top of our minds lately.
-According to HFMA, “Organizations with greater human connection experience five benefits that add up to a powerful source of competitive advantage.”
+According to HFMA, “Organizations with greater human connection experience 5 benefits that add up to a powerful source of competitive advantage.”

 5 Benefits Resulting from Building Connections